mcore1976/sim7000gpstracker/README.md

 ------- for other boards ( that do not have neither RING nor DTR pin exposed ) ------

    Pay attention to type of TTL logic the board uses.
 They have to match on both sides - ATMEGA328P and SIM7000 board - otherwise you may kill the SIM7000 board.
 If you want to use board that has 5V TTL logic DO NOT put 1N4007 Diodes to ATMEGA328P.
 If you want to use 3.3V TTL logic , you will probably need to connect 3.3V from ATMEGA VCC (after 3x 1N4007 Diode drop it from 5V) to VMCU PIN (if available) of SIM7000 board to switch it to 3.3V mode.
-You need to check all the details in SIM7000 board manual.
+You need to check all the details in SIM7000 board manual from your board vendor.

 "main8.c" (+ compilation script "compileatmega8" Linux / "compileatmega8.bat" Windows)  - source file for other SIM7000 boards without DTR and RING pin.
 To use this source file only RXD, TXD, GND lines have to be connected from SIM7000 board to ATMEGA 328P.